+Do you feel bad after eating wheat products, are you exhausted for no apparent reason, or have an itchy skin rash or tingling in your feet and hands?
+You may have celiac disease if you have experienced these or other acute symptoms such as stomach pain or diarrhea.
 Celiac disease is not a rare condition.
 According to the National Institutes of Health, more than two million people have the disease in the United States.
 And the trend is on the rise.

-What Is Celiac Disease in Manhattan?
+What Is Celiac Disease?

-New Yorkers with celiac disease suffer after consuming even trace amounts of gluten, a protein found in wheat, barley and rye.
+New Yorkers with celiac disease suffer after consuming even trace amounts of gluten, a protein found in wheat, barley, and rye.
 You can find gluten, in its many different forms, in many processed foods on supermarket shelves.
-It’s in many medications, vitamins and food additives like malt flavoring and modified food starch.
+It’s in many medications, vitamins, and food additives like malt flavoring and modified food starch.

 Celiac disease involves the immune system.
 When you eat gluten, your immune system attacks the lining of your small intestine, interfering with your ability to break down food and digest the nutrients.
-While this is particularly dangerous for healthy growth and development in children, celiac disease at any age can lead to weight loss, anemia, osteoporosis, joint pain, seizures and even cancer.
+While this is particularly dangerous for healthy growth and development in children, celiac disease at any age can lead to weight loss, anemia, osteoporosis, joint pain, seizures, and even cancer.
 While there is no cure for celiac disease, you can live a full, pain-free life once you eliminate gluten from your diet.
 It may require an adjustment to your lifestyle, recommended by a gastroenterologist, but many have successfully made the switch to a gluten-free diet.

 If It’s Not Celiac Disease